NikolasMoatsos/FIBERIA/README.md

 # FIBERIA
-Repository for the source code of our e-shop
+Repository with the source code of our markeplace for second-hand clothes.